 Typically, I pin all the attractions, restaurants and places I want to visit.
 And whenever I am out in the city, I can follow my saved pins on the map and find all the places I want to visit.
 I can plan my trip efficiently using the pins in Google Maps.

 Check out more details on how I plan my travels by using Google Maps and saved pins.

 From my experience, Agoda is one of the best sites for booking hotels, guesthouses, and hostels.
 I’ve never had any issues with my bookings.

 And most of all, Agoda has the most competitive prices I have seen elsewhere.
 They have the best price guarantee and do not charge a booking fee.
 If you provide feedback after your stay, Agoda will reward you with Agoda dollars for your next booking.

 The website has a huge database of accommodations available in Japan.
 Try one of the unique capsule hotels for a full Japanese experience.

-Japan Typhoon Season
+17. Prepare for Japan Typhoon Season

 Tipping is not necessary anywhere in Japan.
 It is considered rude according to Japanese culture.